DaveedValencia/personal-site/prd.md

 - Confirm `mainEntityOfPage` matches the canonical URL.

 ## Cross-Page Updates
-1. **Blog Index (`blog/index.html`)**
+1. **Category landing page (`/llm-philosophy/`, `/ai-visibility/`, or `/ai-society/`)**
-   - Insert the new post at the top of the ordered list.
+   - Insert the new post at the top of that section’s ordered list.
    - Update summary blurb and reading time.
-   - Check upcoming/placeholder entries still render correctly.
 2. **Homepage (`index.html`)**
-   - Surface the post in the “Latest essays” list (top position).
-   - Align teaser copy and publication date.
+   - Refresh any featured card or copy that should highlight the new post (one per category).
+   - Ensure category descriptions still reflect available work.
 3. **RSS Feed (`feed.xml`)**
    - Update `<lastBuildDate>` to publish date (YYYY-MM-DD).
    - Add a new `<item>` with title, link, GUID (same as link), `pubDate`, and concise description.